 From the dog's perspective, his reactive behavior is very effective.
 Because each time he does it, the other dog goes away.
 He doesn't realize that the other dog probably lives two blocks over and is on the way home.
 In the dog's mind, his behavior effectively prevented a serious conflict.

+There can be many causes for leash-reactive behaviors including lack of early socialization, a traumatic experience, or simply a lack of training.
 Despite the claims of a popular television show, lack of exercise is NOT a cause of on-leash frustration or aggression.
 In the vast majority of leash-reactive cases, the dogs are walked regularly.
 In one recent case, the dog was being walked four times per day for over 45 minutes to an hour each walk.
 While physical exercise is just as important for dogs as it is in humans, it cannot solve behavior problems...in either species.

 It seems to make sense to most people to expose the reactive dog to other dogs and then try to train the dog not to bark.
 However, once a dog is reacting to another dog, the part of the brain that processes the fight/flight reflex is active.
 When this part of the brain is active, the part of the brain that processes learning is shut off, so that the body can reserve as much energy as needed for survival.
 If you are being chased by a bear, you don't want your brain worrying about taxes.
 Dog trainers refer to this as the dog being "over-threshold", or past the point the dog can tolerate.

 This is why it is vitally important that training for reactivity take place when the dog is "under-threshold", the point at which the problem behavior has not yet started.
 Often this means starting the training when no dogs are present, then presenting a dog from a distance at which the dog does not react.
 That distance is gradually decreased while the dog's tolerance to the presence of other dogs is increased and the dog is rewarded for good behavior.